Grammar lessons for high school: weeks 1 – 9. Below, I’ve outlined my parts of speech lessons for older students.

 At this point in their schooling, these students have experienced numerous parts of speech lessons.
 They still need review, and by giving them extra practice, I’m hoping they see success with this.

 NOTE!
 I repeat this format for direct instruction and practice in the following weeks.
-If students begin to excel with their extra practice (from the pretest), I will switch them out.
+If students begin to excel with their extra practice (from the pretest), I will switch the high school grammar activities out.

 Week Two: Pronouns, not relative pronouns

 Pronouns: so many of them!
 My students make anchor charts of pronouns.
 I practice all pronouns except relative pronouns with students.
 I cover indefinite, personal, compound personal, interrogative, and demonstrative.
 (Whew.)
 When I have students and parents especially concerned about upcoming college entrance exams, I remind them that these parts of speech lessons with a focus on pronouns is important.

 I acknowledge this is tons of material, and that is why we cover it so early.
 I remind students that for subject-verb agreement (especially with indefinite pronouns), they will need to know them.